pereznetworks/TD-Project9/project9-gallery-app/README.md

       STEP 2:

-      Place your API-KEY and associated SECRET in a safe, secure placed
+      Place your API-KEY and associated SECRET in a safe, secure place

         in your code, place it in a separate file that is....